 1. Are the OREs free, or do I need a subscription to access them?

-Currently seven OREs - Encyclopedia of Social Work, the Oxford Classical Dictionary, American History, Latin American History, Religion, Communication, and Politics - are available by subscription.
+Currently thirteen OREs - Encyclopedia of Social Work, the Oxford Classical Dictionary, American History, Climate Science, Criminology and Criminal Justice, Environmental Science, International Studies, Latin American History, Linguistics, Literature, Religion, Communication, and Politics - are available by subscription.
 Additional OREs are free for a preview period.
 Visit Discover OREs for more information.

 2. How can I see the newest ORE articles?

 Visit our Recently Published page, or browse content sorted by publication date.